in

 Breakfast options like scrambled eggs, fruit and maple oatmeal, cinnamon melts and, fruit and yogurt parfait are available.
 All of these contain less than 500 mg of sodium.

-For lunch, you can choose a side salad without dressing so to avoid extra sodium and a small french fry to limit salt intake.
+For lunch, you can choose a side salad without dressing to avoid extra sodium and a small French fry to limit salt intake.

 Try to minimize your portion sizes if you choose any other option on their menu as this will reduce the sodium content in your meals.

-For breakfast, they offer Cinnamon Rolls, Maple Oatmeal, and Egg & Cheese Croissan’wich.
+For breakfast, they offer Cinnamon Rolls, Maple Oatmeal, and Egg and cheese Croissan’wich.

 For lunch, they have hamburgers, Chicken Nuggets, Garden side salad with no dressing, and unsalted french fries.